aws-samples/config-resource-compliance-dashboard/README.md

    - Amazon S3 Config Logging Bucket: remove the bucket policy statement that allows the Lambda Partitioner function to read objects
    - Amazon S3 Config Logging Bucket: remove the Event notification that triggered the  Lambda Partitioner function
    - If you configured replication for the Config objects across accounts, remove the destination bucket and the replication configuration.

+# Additional Information

+## Amazon S3 prefixes for AWS Config objects
+The solution supports the following ways of activating AWS Config:
+1. manual setup on standalone AWS accounts
+1. deployment by AWS Control Tower on AWS Organizations

+These two options have different ways of structuring the prefixes of the AWS Config Configuration Snapshots on Amazon S3.
+They are defined below, and the Lambda Partitioner function supports all of them.

+**Verify that your setup is compatible with the Amazon S3 prefixes.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config Configuration Snapshots and will discard them.
+As a consequence, your Athena table will be empty.

+### Supported AWS Config prefixes on Amazon S3

+#### Manual AWS Config setup
+`AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

+`AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigHistory/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

+#### AWS Control Tower deployment
+`AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

+`AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigHistory/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

+Where:
+* `AWS-ORGANIZATION-ID` is the identifier of your AWS Organization
+* `ACCOUNT-ID` is the 12-digit AWS Account number, e.g. 123412341234
+* `REGION` identifies an AWS region, e.g. us-east-1
+* `YYYY/MM/DD` represents a date, e.g. 2024/04/18
+* `TIMESTAMP` is a full timestamp, e.g. 20240418T054711Z
+* `RANDOM` is a sequence of random character, e.g. a970aeff-cb3d-4c4e-806b-88fa14702hdb

 # Security